13 min read

 If your restaurant operates in multiple locations or serves guests from different neighborhoods, segmenting your guest list by geographic area can improve relevance and response rates.
 Tailor your messages to highlight offers, special events, or menu items specific to each location.

 Timing matters.
 Some guests visit during weekday lunch hours, while others show up for weekend brunch or late-night cravings.
-Segmenting your audience based on when they visit allows you to tailor offers and content that feel more relevant.
+The guests who visit during these times also tend to order a variety of menu items.
+Segmenting your audience based on when they visit allows you to tailor offers and content that feel more relevant to them.

-For example, promote a happy hour special to your late-night crowd or highlight a new brunch dish for your weekend visitors.
-This level of targeting can drive better engagement and higher conversions.
+For example, promote a happy hour special to your evening crowd or highlight a limited-time breakfast deal for your weekend visitors.
+Targeting customers based on when they visit your restaurant allows you to capitalize on their existing habits and preferences.

 Loyalty data is a powerful tool for personalization.
-By segmenting your guests based on loyalty tier or how engaged they are, you can offer exclusive perks that make them feel appreciated.
+By segmenting guests based on their loyalty tiers or engagement levels, you can offer exclusive perks that make them feel valued and appreciated.

 For example, give your top-tier members early access to new menu items, invitations to VIP events, or special discounts.
 This not only rewards loyal customers but also strengthens the relationship, keeping them coming back.

 Restaurant marketing tools can significantly improve design and copy, boosting the effectiveness of your email marketing solution.
-Use these four best practices to create the most visual and engaging emails for your restaurant:
+Use these four best practices to create engaging emails for your restaurant:

-More than 70 % of emails are opened on mobile devices, so optimizing the email template for mobile is essential.
-A poorly formatted email that doesn’t display well on a phone can be deleted within seconds.
+More than 70% of emails are opened on mobile devices, so optimizing the email template for mobile is crucial.
+An email that doesn’t display well on a phone is more likely to be dismissed or deleted.

 Call-to-actions are the heart of every message you send.
-Use clear and direct prompts like “Order Now,” “Book a Table,” or “Claim a Free Appetizer” to guide your customers toward the action you want them to take.
+Use clear and direct prompts, such as “Order Now,” “Book a Table,” or “Claim a Free Appetizer,” to guide your customers toward the desired action.

 People eat with their eyes first.
 Showcase your signature dishes with high-quality images or GIFs that look real and appetizing.
 Avoid overly artificial or AI-generated images, as customers may find them off-putting.